divio/divio-cloud-docs/how-to/configure-celery.rst

 =======================

-This article assumes that you are already familiar with the basics of using Celery with Django and that you have Celery installed in your application.
+This article assumes that you are already familiar with the basics of using Celery with Django and that you have Celery installed in your application you want to deploy on `Divio <https://www.divio.com>`_.

 If not, please see :doc:`Celery's documentation <celery:index>`.